apache/www-site/content/travel/index.md

 ## How to apply for travel assistance  {#applying}

-Visit the  [online application ](/travel/application) and , if you have not already done so, create an account by clicking the 'Register' link.
+Visit the  [online application ](/travel/application) and , if you have not already done so, create an account by clicking the 'Register' link - or if you are an ASF Committer just login using your LDAP creds via oauth.
 Once logged in answer all questions as fully as possible.
 Note that you do not need to answer all questions in the same session: you can keep coming back until you have completed the form.